Fairbairn-Sykes fighting knife - Second Pattern.

 However the standard FS sheath was also used which can be seen on the picture below.
 This is also reported by Ron Flook in his excellent book BRITISH AND COMMONWEALTH MILITARY KNIVES

-"Fat man" most likely made by by Clark & Son with the standard, very rough, scabbard
+"Fat man" most likely made by by Clark & Son marked 9 with the standard, very rough, scabbard

 (Private collection)